Skip to contents

 Run anansi🕷️

 The main workspider is called anansi just like the package.
-Generally, three main arguments should be specified:
+Generally, two main arguments should be specified:

 1. web: an AnansiWeb object, such as the one we generated in the above step.

-2. formula: a linking formula.
-For instance, to assess differential associations between treatments, we use the formula ~ Legend.
+2. formula: a formula specifying which associations to test.
+For instance, to assess differential associations between treatments, we use the formula ~ Legend (corresponding to the Legend column in the metadata table we provided to weaveWeb() above).

 # Run anansi on AnansiWeb object